craigmillard/Alaska-Empire-Index/README.md

 TLDR; The text is present in the .pdf so there is no need to perform OCR!!!
 I did it anyway.
 Lessons learned:

-1.  gImageReader is a good tool if you're on a Windows client:
+1.  gImageReader is a good tool if you're on Windows:

 https://sourceforge.net/projects/gimagereader/